Blizzard DANGER – Are You Ready?

-- Trim branches that may pose a threat to the home, should they freeze and break.
+- Trim branches that may pose a threat to the home should they freeze and break.

 - Ensure the attic and walls are sufficiently insulated.

-- Gather supplies such as food, water, medication and pet food (if applicable).
+- Gather supplies such as food, water, medication, and pet food (if applicable).

 Blizzards can last anywhere from hours to days, so prepare for the worst and hope for the best.
-It’s better to have enough food and water stored away for a week or two than not having enough when snowed in for a long period of time.
+It’s better to have enough food and water stored away for a week or two than not have enough when snowed in for a long period of time.